TASChips Thermal Hotspot Simulation

 Why current tools fall short

-• Direct numerical methods provide high accuracy but are too slow for design iteration and operational use
+• Direct numerical methods provide high accuracy but are too slow for design iteration and real-time operational use

 • Circuit or compact models are fast but cannot capture fine-grained spatial hot spots